Home / About Masai Mara

 The Green Season

-Short rains transform the Mara into a lush, photogenically green landscape.
-Migratory birds arrive in force, making this an exceptional period for birdwatching.
-Wildlife remains abundant, prices drop, and the Mara feels refreshingly uncrowded.
+Short rains transform the Mara into a lush landscape.
+Migratory birds arrive, wildlife remains abundant, and prices drop.

 The Long Rains